 If your landlord does not allow pets, or owning a dog is not an option, there are simulated dog barking alarms that you can purchase to help scare intruders away.
 There is no true replacement though for the immediate presence of a dog that wants to bite an intruder in the butt.
 Good dog!

 A dog has been a loyal companion of humans since the beginning of time.
-Many people own a dog because they are a part of the family, but a lot of responsibility comes with the ownership of a guard dog, and your investment in time with that dog is crucial.
-Take these things in to consideration when looking for a guard dog:
+Many people own a dog because they are a part of the family.
+A lot of responsibility comes with the ownership of a guard dog, and your investment in time with that dog is crucial.
+Take these things in to consideration when looking for a guard dog.

 Pitbulls may seem like a fierce breed to protect your family.
 They are known to be very protective, but their reputation is not all that.
-I personally have had encounters with pitbulls on foreign territory, and they literally hugged my leg with their front paws begging to be loved.
+I personally have had encounters with pitbulls on foreign territory.
+They literally hugged my leg with their front paws begging to be loved.
 An intruder will not be scared at this point.

 There are dog breeds that are specifically bred, and have proven, to be very instinctively protective of their territory and their family.
 The classic example is the German Shepard.
-We won’t go in to details in this article today, but when you are deciding on bringing in another family member to your home, consider the advantages of having a dog that will risk its life to protect you or your children.
+We won’t go in to details in this article today.
+When you are deciding on bringing in another family member to your home, consider the advantages of having a dog that will risk its life to protect you or your children.

-While we want to keep intruders far away from our home using the tactics listed in this article, a loyal dog brings companionship and close range security (always through proper training) to the home.
+We want to keep intruders far away from our home using the tactics listed in this article.
+A loyal dog brings companionship and close range security (always through proper training) to the home.
 Read this article to learn more about specific guard dogs.

 Landscaping can be your Best Friend, or Worst Enemy

-If you happen to live in a HOA (homeowner’s association) the chances of you having a fancy manicured landscape are high.
-However, that large shrub located directly in front of the living room window, as you can guess, makes for a great hiding spot for a burglar to take their time picking open the window.
+The chances of you having a fancy manicured landscape are high if you happen to live in a HOA (homeowner’s association).
+However, that large shrub located directly in front of the living room window?
+It makes for a great hiding spot for a burglar to take their time picking open the window.
 It conceals the wrong thing, the intruder.